 - Dryer Lint.
 Even if you clean out the lint trap after every use, you still need to check the dryer vent for lint buildup.
 Lint is composed of dry fibers from the fabrics that you put in the dryer, which means that they are highly flammable if they get too hot or there is a spark.
 If you don’t clean out lint regularly and thoroughly enough, it could be a fire hazard.

 - Extension Cords.
 While extension cords have many open plugs for you to use, it’s important not to overload the cord because it could be potentially dangerous.
 Since electricity is coursing through the strip, it can be a fire hazard if there are too many plugs in the strip.

 - Stoves.
 Stoves are essential for homes, but when left on or used incorrectly, they can become fire hazards.
-Cooking was the leading cause of fires, which shows that stoves can be dangerous even when they’re used by the most experienced cooks.
+According to the U.S. Fire Administration, cooking is the number one cause of house fires.
+This shows that stoves can be dangerous even when they’re used by the most experienced cooks.
 When grease is involved, it can lead to fires that spread quickly and can’t be put out with water.

 - Outdoor Grills.
 Even though they’re not indoors, grills can also be fire hazards for houses.
 If the grill gets too hot, catches fire, or throws sparks, it could cause a fire.
 If the grill is powered by gas, then it could be even more dangerous and cause an explosion.

 - Candles.
 Many people enjoy burning candles in their homes to create a warm and welcoming environment.
 However, they can start fires if they are left to burn without supervision.
 If a child or pet knocks the candle over, it throws off sparks, or it burns into the surface it’s on, it could cause a fire in your home.